dgarana/vulcano/README.md

 - Lexer: Of course, we use lexer with pygments to colorize your command line ;)
 - Nested commands: You want to execute more than one command at once from the command line arguments?
 Just use the "and". `python your_script.py my_func arg=\"something\˝ and my_func_2 arg=\"another thing here\"` , such hacker!
 - Context: If you want to communicate different functions between them, you can use the VulcanoApp.context (it's just a dictionary where you store and read data).
+- Command templating: You can use whatever is on the context to format your command and generate it with data from the context.